Bacon-wrapped prawns topped with fresh salsa and served on a crostini make easy and always popular tapas.

 And if you have extra, be sure to make these Gin-Gingered Prawns–another great appetizer that we love.

-Avoid the pitfalls: See 5 Tips for Making Crostini
+Avoid the pitfalls of making crostini appetizers.
+Make perfect crostini every time!
+See 5 Tips for Making Crostini

 - 24 large prawns